lambainsaan/notepad-raw/My Subscriptions.md

 I didn't immediately subscribe to Waking Up.
 Being my usual self, I tried to fix things only after they became a problem.
 Months later, as I was struggling mentally I finally decided to give the app a try—and I'm so glad I did.

 Being a few months into the journey of using Waking Up!
+It is one of the best application I have subscribed to.
+Whenever I use waking up, my entire day ends up going in a positive direction.
+A lot of other meditation apps takes a focus approach to meditation where they present meditation as a tool for focusing.
+Waking up doesn't try to do that, it is more contemplative, it tries to connect you with the present with non-duality.
+It makes you feel love, not just for others and your enimies but for yourself as well using metta techniques.
+It has got amazing conversations around procastination, goal setting, finance planning and a lot of other self help things.

 Waking Up divides its content into three parts: Theory, Practice, and Life.
 It's a comprehensive resource for caring for our minds.